Top Challenges in Building OTT Apps (and How to Solve Them)

 OTT app development requires careful strategy, from ensuring extremely low latency streaming to procuring content licensing.
 This article breaks down the top challenges in building OTT apps and guides how to overcome them.

-Technical Challenges in OTT App Development
+What are the Technical Challenges in OTT App Development?

 An ideal OTT app is similar to building a highway for millions of cars.
 If heavy traffic isn’t taken into account, the highway witnesses frustrating delays, crashes, and even abandoned journeys.